 Student Demographic Representatives

 Society of Women Engineers Representative (2)

 Students who meet the following criteria are eligible to run for and serve as Student Representatives.
 To be eligible, you must:

 - Be a full-time student enrolled in the College of Engineering,

 - Have and maintain a minimum 2.75 cumulative GPA, and

 - Be a member of the department, class, or demographic you represent.

 Department Representatives and Class Representatives are selected through an application and election process.
 If you are interested in being placed on the ballot for a position, you must complete an application by 5:00pm on Friday, November 1.

 Elections | November 18-22

-Elections for all Department Representative and Class Representatives candidates will be conducted through an online ballot emailed to all College of Engineering students.
-Student Demographic Representatives will be appointed.
+Elections for all Department Representatives and Class Representatives will be conducted through an online ballot emailed to all College of Engineering students.
+Student Demographic Representatives will be selected by appointment.